dfinity/nns-dapp/README.md

 - Participate in the governance of the IC
 - Create and top up canisters

+The [SNS aggregator](https://3r4gx-wqaaa-aaaaq-aaaia-cai.ic0.app/) is a back-end canister that provides fast, certified data about SNS canisters.
+It supports the NNS front-end dapp under situations of high load.

 ## Official build

 The official build should ideally be reproducible, so that independent parties